MSL (company): History

 In February 2015, Publicis Groupe acquired South Africa based communications agency, Epic Communications which initially began to operate as Epic MSLGROUP.
-The agency has since dropped “Epic” from its name and now trades simply as “MSL” in South Africa.

 In January 2016, MSLGROUP expanded its presence to Sri Lanka by re-branding Publicis Groupe's Sri Lankan PR agency Arc PR.
 In March, the company acquired Vietnam based Venus Communications to operate under the MSLGROUP brand.
 In March, Publicis Groupe announced an equity partnership with the communications arm of Nigeria-based The Troyka Group, including a total of 6 agencies: Insight Communications, The Thinkshop, All Seasons Media, Media Perspectives, The Quadrant Company, and Hotsauce.
 In June, Philippines based communications agency Arc started operating under the MSLGROUP brand through a strategic partnership with Publicis One.
 In November, MSLGROUP acquired Canadian PR firm North Strategic and its online video marketplace and content hub Notch Video In December, the agency established its presence in Thailand through the rebranding of Arc PR under the MSLGROUP brand.
 MSL entered the Australian market in July 2017 by acquiring New South Wales based The Herd Agency, rebranding it as Herd MSL.
 In November 2017, the agency opened a new office in Prague by integrating Publicis' PR operations in the Czech Republic under the MSL brand.

-MSL global CEO Guillaume Herbette left the company in 2019 and was not replaced.
+In 2019 MSL global CEO Guillaume Herbette left the company but was not replaced.

 In December 2021, a team of Qorvis executives completed a management buyout, wholly acquiring the public affairs specialist shop from holding company Publicis Groupe and is no longer a part of Publicis Groupe or MSL.